Shruti-Narang/GDG-Snowscript-Winter-of-Code/README.md

 # GDG-Snowscript-Winter-of-Code
-Snowscript Winter of Code (SSWOC) ❄️, an open-source program organized by GDG IGDTUW.
+Snowscript Winter of Code ❄️ (SSWOC), an open-source program organized by GDG IGDTUW.
 SSWOC is one of the largest open-source initiatives at IGDTUW, designed to provide a platform for aspiring developers to learn, contribute, and grow in the world of open source.

 With guidance from skilled mentors, participants get the opportunity to work on real-world projects, enhance their technical skills, and become part of a thriving developer community.